 Local time is GMT +6.30

 Burmese is the official language, yet English is widely spoken and understood.
-Other languages spoken are Karen, Shan and Kachin.

-Malaria and dengue fever are common in Myanmar, especially during the rainy season (May to October) and visitors are usually encouraged to take anti-malaria medication, although there is little danger if you are only visiting the cities of Yangon and Mandalay.
+Vaccinations for hepatitis A and hepatitis B are recommended for all travellers.
+Malaria is common in Myanmar, especially during the rainy season (May to October) and visitors are usually encouraged to take anti-malaria medication, although there is no danger if you are only visiting the cities of Yangon and Mandalay.
 Travellers from yellow fever infected areas require a vaccination certificate to enter Myanmar.
 If you will be spending a lot of time outdoors in rural areas you should also consider getting vaccinated for rabies and Japanese encephalitis.

-Business hours are 9.30am to 4.30pm from Monday to Friday.
+Business hours are generally 9.30am to 4.30pm from Monday to Friday.
 Lightweight suits are recommended during the day and jackets are needed for top-level meetings.
 Most commercial business transactions will be conducted in English.
 Business cards in Burmese script can be useful.
 It is important to maintain trust, honesty and friendship in a business relationship.
 Favours received, such as a reference, should be repayed later in the future.